macktron/macktron.github.io/index.markdown

 ### Policy Areas###
 Each legislative vote in the European Parliament is associated with a policy area; a thematic classification that indicates the primary subject or focus of the vote.
 These categories help structure the vast range of EU legislative activity and are used by parliamentary committees and documentation systems to track and organize legislation.
 Policy areas range from broad domains like environment, budget, and foreign affairs to more specific issues such as digital regulation or public health.
 They serve as an important analytical layer for understanding what kinds of issues are being voted on, how often they arise, and how political divisions manifest across different types of legislation.

-To help understand the nature of political alignment and divvision within the European Parliament, the roll-call votes categorized by legislati
+To help understand the nature of political alignment and divvision within the European Parliament, the roll-call votes categorized by legislative topic.
+Each voote is tagged with a policy area that describes its sustantive focus, allowing us to analyze trends within and across issue domains.